rbuch703/coords/README.md

 Execution Time
 ==============
-The execution times for these tools will vary dramatically depending on
+The execution times for these tools varies dramatically depending on

+* how much data the input PBF file contains
+* whether you are using the ID remapper
 * how much RAM is available (see "RAM Requirements")
 * whether the files are stored on a hard disk, or an SSD

-The following execution times where measured on an 2x2.4GHz XEON virtual machine with 32GB of RAM and a hard drive-backed file system:
+The following execution times where measured on a 2x2.4GHz virtual machine with 32GB of RAM and a hard drive-backed file system, processing a recent Planet dump (28.5GB) without ID remapping:

-1. `build/conv_osm`: about 2h
+1. `build/conv_osm`: about 1.5h
-2. `build/wayInt`: about XXX
+2. `build/wayInt`: about 2h for two passes
 3. `build/tiles`: about XXX